tweag/python-monorepo-example/2017-08-03-linear-typestates.md

 ```

 What we've done here is precisely and safely captured the state of the
 socket at the type-level.
+The type tells you exactly what to do next
+with a socket.
+And GHC won't let you reuse old states by accident.
-This is a prototypical example,
-demonstrating how linear types help us to be more precise about the
+This is a prototypical example, demonstrating how linear types help us
-use of resources, so that the type checker assists us in avoiding
+to be more precise about the use of resources, so that the type
-faulty resource use.
+checker assists us in avoiding faulty resource use.

 In the next post in the series, we'll take a look at how linear types
 can pave the way towards safe zero-copy packed data exchange across